oymotion/gForceSDKArduino/README.md

 ## Usage
 1. Importing the gForce SDK for Arduino

-    `zip` all files of this source code into a package file, say `gForce.zip`.
+    `zip` all files of this source code into a package file, say `gForceSDKArduino.zip`.
-    Open the Arduino IDE, select `Sketch -> Include Library -> Add .ZIP library`, and then select `gForce.zip`.
+    Open the Arduino IDE, select `Sketch -> Include Library -> Add .ZIP library`, and then select `gForceSDKArduino.zip`.

 2. Opening and running the example code